MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 * [Send notification to Teams](../sbs-gs-notificationbot.yml)
 * [Build command bot](../sbs-gs-commandbot.yml)

-## Output directory structure for different app types
+## Directory structure for different app types

 Teams Toolkit provides all components for building an app.
 After creating the project, you can view the project folders and files in the Explorer area of Visual Studio Code.

-Output directory structure for basic Teams app
+Directory structure for basic Teams app

 <details>
 <summary><b>Tab app</b></summary>